SmartekWorks/smartekworks.github.io/swat/index.md

 #### Acceptance test

-SWAT supports building you test scenarios on the level of business domain without the need for knowledge of web page implementation.
+SWAT supports building your test scenarios on the level of business domain without the need for knowledge of web page implementation.
 It is easy for the designers without special skills on development to build the test scenario for acceptance test.

 With the automation, you can usually run your acceptance test as a regression test.
 SWAT also supports integration with Jenkins so that you can build a CI process with acceptance test.